 And to take Christ’s light into the world, for everyone to see.

 With every good wish, Fiona

-PASTORAL LETTER FOR NOVEMBER
+PASTORAL LETTER FROM NOVEMBER EKO

 Last year, being the 100th anniversary of the end of the First World War, many churches put on a display of poppies.
 Our own church participated in this.
 Over the last year however, so many people were touched by the poppy display that they have knitted or crocheted poppies to be included this year.
 We have been absolutely overwhelmed by the response.
 We are also planning to include in our service, the silhouettes of the “unknown soldiers” to remind us of the awful cost of war.

 During the years there has been talk about whether Remembrance Day is a thing of the past, and talk of how relevant it is to people today, but it strikes me that this response of people making poppies is just a small sign of how much the day means to people.
 The number of folks who gather at the War Memorial to observe the silence has not decreased during the years.
 It’s important that we remember in our own way.